scm-spain/howto-spring-cloud/hystrix-feign/README.md

 ## Usage
 This application has no business logic.
 It only calls another API, fetch the response and show it to us.
-So for this example to work we need to start the `discovery-eureka` application too.
+So for this example to work we need to start the `discovery-eureka` application too (please, read the README for that project).
 That's the API that will respond with user data to this application.
-Once the application is up and running, let's say is running on port 8000, we can list users
+Once both applications are up and running, if this one is running on port 8000, we can list users

 ```bash
 $ curl -X GET -H "Accept: application/json" "http://localhost:8000/users"